NOAA-ORR-ERD/PyGnome/py_gnome/documentation/sphinx_docs/structure.rst

 The ElementType itself contains 'substance' which defines the properties of the substance spilled and a list of initializers.
-These are used to define data arrays associated with the type of spill, ie floating, floating with mass give, floating weathering particles etc. There are helper functions to define the element_type without delving into initializers; however, user can optionally manipulate list of initializers.
+These are used to define data arrays associated with the type of spill, ie floating, floating with mass, floating weathering particles etc. There are helper functions to define the element_type without delving into initializers; however, user can optionally manipulate list of initializers.
 The helper functions are: